 RICE Prioritization Template

-Evaluate and prioritize project ideas based on reach, impact, confidence, and effort.
+Evaluate and prioritize project and product ideas based on reach, impact, confidence, and effort.

 When to use RICE

 RICE is an adaptable scoring model.
 It forces you to think through how and why a project idea will or will not have an impact.
 It removes some of the emotion from the decision-making process, making it easier for teams to come to a consensus.